markus456/lisp/README.md

 ## Lisp Compilation

 Lisp functions can be compiled into x86_64 machine code with the `compile` builtin.
-The compilation only works for functions that do not allocate memory and that only call other compiled functions or are self-recursive.
+The compilation only works for functions that only call other compiled functions or are self-recursive.
 Both tail-position recursion and non-tail-position recursion works but the latter will be translated into a function call and thus it'll use up the stack space.

 The order of compilation matters.
 The compilation of the function only succeeds if all of the functions that it calls have already been compiled.
 The exception